 |Commodity||Index||Prev Day||Avg.
 Basis||Month||Prev Day|

-The national average SRW wheat basis for Wednesday is at 46 cents under the December futures, unchanged from Tuesday's basis.
+The national average SRW wheat basis for Monday is at 61 cents under the July futures, 3 cents weaker than Friday's basis.

 HARD RED WINTER WHEAT:

 The national average HRW wheat basis for Monday is at 51 cents under the Kansas City July futures, 5 cents stronger than Friday's basis.
 Protein premiums on the KC spot market are firm, with ordinary through 14% protein all valued the same at +285N.
 Texas Gulf 11% protein remains weak at +165N and track PNW at +195N for 11.5% protein as exports are nothing to brag about.